poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 - An RFlink device (USB) to access weather stations signals
 - A back up service for my configuration (duplicati)
 - A reverse proxy for external access
-...
+- A Network Video Recording (Frigate) to manage cameras ...

 ??? bug "TODO"